What is neurofibromatosis type 1?

 Short stature (height)

 Multiple features have been associated with NF1, but the overall cancer risk is low, less than 7% over a person’s lifetime.
-The number of features present and the severity of symptoms can vary among people with NF1, even within the same family.
+The number of features present and how severe the symptoms can can vary among people with NF1, even within the same family.
 Sometimes NF1 is “segmental,” meaning that it affects only one portion of the body, such as one leg or one arm.

 What causes NF1?

 NF1 is a genetic condition.
 This means that the cancer risk and other features of NF1 can be passed from generation to generation in a family.
 The gene commonly associated with NF1 is also called NF1.
 The gene is noted in italics to help distinguish the gene from the condition.
 A mutation (alteration) in the NF1 gene gives a person an increased risk of developing the various symptoms of NF1, including cancerous and benign tumors.
 Most people with NF1 have a mutation in the NF1 gene.
 It is now believed that mutations in other genes may also produce multiple nerve tumors.
 In particular, a different tumor suppressor gene called INI 1 may cause multiple schwannomas (a type of tumor of the nervous system) on nerves in some patients.
-This is a different disease, however, from NF1 since the main, identifying feature of NF1 is neurofibromas rather than schwannomas (both are tumors that grow on nerves, but they have different causes).
+This is a different disease, however, from NF1 since the main, identifying feature of NF1 is neurofibroma rather than schwannomas.
+Both are tumors that grow on nerves, but they have different causes.
 Research is ongoing to learn more about NF1 and other diseases causing nerve tumors.

 How is NF1 inherited?